 There are two ways to explore the park: by following an easy, 1 hour long trail with stroller access or by following a more challenging 2 hour long trail that takes you up the slopes for more unique viewing opportunities.
-We had a stroller so we took the easy circuit, but I’d recommend bringing the baby carrier if you’d like to enjoy a nice hike and follow the longer, steeper trail.
+During our first visit, we went along the easy circuit with a stroller and I’d recommend bringing the baby carrier if you’d like to enjoy a nice hike and follow the longer, steeper trail.

 We saw mostly ibexes, deer and llamas while we walked around the park, and we were blown away by the stunning panoramic views of the Chamonix valley and Mont Blanc massif.